DavidMorano/test/README.txt

 TEST

-This repository contains various test for objects and subroutines residing in other repositoies.
+This repository contains various tests for objects and subroutines residing in other repositoies.